bottarocarlo/smart-plant-IOT/README.md

 # Smart Plant IoT 🌱
 This project was created by [@bottarocarlo](https://github.com/bottarocarlo) and [@cancianilorenzo](https://github.com/cancianilorenzo) for an assignment that we are currently completing for the project Embedded Software for the Internet of Things Unitn course 2021/2022
-Having plants require to take care of them and give them water everyday.
-But when you have to work around the clock, you don't have the time or just can forget to water your plant.
-To evoid letting the plants die, we have created a system to water them automatically.
+Having a plant requires taking care of it, which also includes water them daily.
+The problem occurs when you have to work around the clock, therefore you don’t have time and can forget to water the plant.
+To avoid this issue, we have created a system which waters them automatically.

 ![Image of how the system looks](img/frontfphoto.jpg)